 Congratulations to Haley Mowdy and Stephen Carl of Baylor Law School, who won Best Team at the 2018 National Veterans Law Moot Court Competition, and thanks to everyone who competed in this year’s competition!
 Nineteen teems from 15 law schools took part this year, which marked the 10th year of the competition.

-This year, the Baylor Law School team of Alex Oestreich and Leah Towe took top honors as Best Team, arguing against Monica Ferreira and Alexander Mazza, from Brooklyn Law School, in the final round.
-Michelle Gallo and Kevin Packer, of Widener University Delaware School of Law, won Best Petitioner’s Brief; Best Respondent’s Brief went to Christopher Robertson and Greg Urbach of South Texas College of Law Houston.
-John Arnett of Stetson University College of Law won Best Oral Advocate after earning the highest scores in the two preliminary rounds of the competition.
+The winning Baylor team faced off against Bryan Medema and Kuliaikanu’u Petzolt of the George Washington University Law School.
+Haley and Stephen also won Best Petitioner’s Brief; Best Respondent’s Brief went to Travis Linthicum and William Farmer of South Texas College of Law Houston.
+Samuel Fox of Pepperdine University School of Law won Best Oral Advocate after earning the highest scores in the two preliminary rounds of the competition.

-The 16 schools competing in this year’s competition were: Baylor Law School; Brooklyn Law School; Elon University School of Law; Emory University School of Law; Florida Coastal School of Law; the George Washingon University Law School; J. Reuben Clark Law School, BYU; New York Law School; Penn State Law; South Texas College of Law Houston; Stetson University College of Law; Syracuse University College of Law; University of Denver Sturm College of Law; University of Florida Levin School of Law; Widener University School of Law; and the University of Maryland Francis King Carey School of Law.
+The 15 schools competing in this year’s competition were: American University Washington College of Law; Baylor Law School; Brooklyn Law School; Campbell University School of Law (a first-time competitor); Elon University School of Law; Emory University School of Law; the George Washington University Law School (one of two schools to compete all 10 years); New York Law School; Pepperdine University School of Law; South Texas College of Law Houston; Stetson University College of Law (the other school to compete all 10 years); Syracuse University College of Law; University of Detroit Mercy College of Law; University of Florida Levin College of Law; and Widener University School of Law.